Updated June 06, 2009

 Welcome to the Scottsdale High School Alumni Website!
-Now in its 11th year.
+Now in its 23rdyear.
+News!
+News!
+News!

 you're talking about, but And, now, the rest of the story: Dateline: July, 2007 Lost and Found: after 46+ years is found again.
 An amazing story.
 Guy goes to Europe and the South of France in 1961.
 Meets an English girl in a Riviera Beach Town, has an amazing week there with her, and then has to leave.
 Sad partings with no expectations of ever meeting again.
 Girl remembers his hometown in Arizona, finds the Scottsdale High School website and leaves a Lost and Found message.
 A little more than a year later, guy sees the message and responds.
 They met again on the internet after 46 years.
 When all this started, they were in their teens.
 When they met again on the internet, they were in their sixties.
 Again, thanks for what you do with this website.
 It has facilitated an amazing story, and hopefully will facilitate many more!
 Amazingly yours, C